National Medal of Honor Museum

 Every evening, when the light column turns on, the museum is transformed.
 The architecture becomes a symbol, and light becomes a powerful and direct visual language.
 The Sky Beam is not only a spectacular gesture, but a recognizable urban landmark, a new point of reference in the Arlington landscape.

-Projects like this demonstrate how lighting can transcend technology and become storytelling, emotion, identity.
-And in this, Spacecannon is once again the protagonist.
+Projects such as this demonstrate how lighting can transcend technology and become storytelling, emotion, identity.
+E in questo, Spacecannon è ancora una volta protagonista.